cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 ## MPI

 - [ ] TODO: Open, what is mpi <https://github.com/cloudmesh/cloudmesh-mpi/issues/19>

+Message Passing Interface (MPI) is a message-passing standard that allows for efficient communication of data between the address spaces of multiple processes.
+Work on the creation of the standard began in 1992 as a collective effort undertaken by several organizations, institutions, vendors and users.
+Since the presentation of the first draft in November of 1993, the standard has undergone several revisions and updates leading to its current version: MPI 4.0 (June 2021).

+MPI is a specification, meaning that there can be multiple implementations of the standard.
+Examples of popular implementations are MPICH and Open MPI, although many other free or commercial implementations exist.

+Additionally, MPI is a language-independent interface.
+Although support for C and Fortran is included as part of the standard, multiple libraries providing bindings fot other languages are available, including those for Java, Julia, R, Ruby and Python.

+Thanks to its standardized nature, the portability and scalability it provides, and to the many available implementations, MPI is a popular tool in the creation of high performance and parallel computing programs.

 - [ ] TODO: Open, Ring <https://github.com/cloudmesh/cloudmesh-mpi/issues/15>
 - [ ] TODO: Open, calculation of pi <https://cvw.cac.cornell.edu/python/exercise>
   <https://github.com/cloudmesh/cloudmesh-mpi/projects/1?card_filter_query=monte>